Lesbos: Modern era

 In 1912, the First Balkan War broke out between the kingdoms of Greece, Bulgaria, Serbia and Montenegro, against the Ottoman Empire over the independence and expansion of Christian Balkan states.
 Under Rear Admiral Pavlos Kountouriotis, Greek naval forces landed at Lesbos on 21 November 1912, commencing the Battle of Lesbos.
 Kountouriotis sent an ultimatum to secure Mytilene under Greece, which Ottoman officials agreed to, before fleeing the city.
 The operation to annex the rest of the island was placed under Colonel Apollodoros Syrmakezis.
 Syrmakezis led 3,175 troops towards an Ottoman camp in Filia, reaching the outskirts of the city on 19 December, with an attack planned for the following morning.
 However, Ottoman military commanders approached Syrmakezis with a request for an armistice and Ottoman surrender was finalised on 21 December 1912, a month after the commencement of the battle.
 Nine Greek troops were killed and 81 were injured during the battle.
 The following year, the Ottoman Empire denied their previous agreement to cede Lesbos to Greece, until the Treaty of London.

 In the Greco-Turkish population exchange that followed World War I and the Greco-Turkish War of 1919–1922, the local Muslims left the island and Lesbos returned to a fully Greek Christian population.
-In 1922, many Greek refugees of the war and the concurrent Greek genocide settled in Lesbos.
+In 1922, many Greek refugees from Asia Minor settled in Lesbos as a result of the war and the concurrent Greek genocide.
 These refugees were mostly women and children as the men were either fighting or had died in battle.
 A statue of a mother cradling her children named the "Statue of the Asia Minor Mother" was donated by the refugees and erected in Mytilene.
 Twenty years later, during World War II, Nazi Germany conducted an invasion of Greece and Yugoslavia, with both being defeated in 1941 and subsequently divided between the Axis powers.
 Lesbos was occupied by Germany until 10 September 1944, when Greece was liberated.

 The poet Odysseus Elytis, the descendant of an old family of Lesbos, received the Nobel Prize in Literature in 1979.